Blog

 Finding God

 By Joy Le Page Smith, MA, BCC Today a friend “listened” as I shared a difficult event in my life.
-The heaviness of my heart lessened after that “talk.”
+The heaviness of my heart felt uplifted after that “talk.”
 I felt loved, valued, cherished.
 Speaking of hearts, mine has “talked back” for months now.
-Today I will let the doctors READ MORE
+Today I will let the READ MORE

 What happened to Sarah –An unforgettable story